 Summer is in the air, and now that the kids are a little older, you might want to take them camping and have them experience the great outdoors for themselves.
 So, your bags are packed and you’re ready to go.
 However, if you’ve ever coordinated a family outing, then you know how easy it is to forget the essentials.
 But don’t worry; we’ve got you covered with this list.
-So, pack your family camping tent and grab your flashlight, and get excited, because here are eight essential things to have with you when camping and fishing with your family.
+So, pack your family camping tent, full face snorkel mask, and grab your flashlight, and get excited, because here are eight essential things to have with you when camping and fishing with your family.

 1. Camping Tent

 Sure, you could stay in a cabin, but what’s the fun in that?
 A good tent will protect you from the weather, animals, and other elements.
 If you’re camping with your family, your tent will need to be big enough to accommodate everyone.
 Thankfully, there are some best large family tents that will give everyone their space and privacy.
 Before you leave, practice pitching your tent in your own backyard; that way, when you get to the campsite, there won’t be any snags.

 Food, of course, is one of the most important things to bring on your camping adventure, but it includes more than meals.
 Bring along plenty of snacks, like granola bars, peanut butter, beef jerky, and trail mix, for when you get the munchies from all that clean fresh air and hiking.
 If you are planning on staying for more than a day, make a menu of everything that you will eat for breakfast, lunch, and dinner, so that you can plan accordingly.
 If you want to go the extra mile, prepare what you can at home so that it will be ready to go when it’s time to cook.
 For example, marinate your meat or chop your veggies.
 It’s a good idea to bring a variety of perishable and non-perishable food, such as canned or boxed dinners, so that even if things don’t go as planned, you have backups.